uptime-com/terraform-provider-uptime/docs/resources/check_http.md

 ### Optional

 - `contact_groups` (Set of String) List of contact group names to receive notifications.
 Each contact group can contain multiple contacts (email addresses, phone numbers, or integrations) that will be notified when alerts are triggered.
 Defaults to ['Default'] if not specified.
+Set to an empty list to disable notifications at this level and rely on parent check group notifications instead.
 - `encryption` (String) Whether to verify SSL/TLS certificates
 - `expect_string` (String)
 - `expect_string_type` (String) Valid values for this property are: "STRING" - exact match, "REGEX" - match by regular expression, "INVERSE_REGEX" - fail if the regular expression matches